k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Things to Know
 1. The default administrator credentials are:

    - Username: admin
    - Password: admin

+2. Ports
-2. Ports: Traefik employs the following ports:
+   Traefik employs the following ports:

    - HTTP: Port 8080 - Traefik dashboard
    - HTTP: Port 80 - HTTP listener
    - HTTPS: Port 443 - HTTPS listener

+4. Your Data Files
+   - Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
+Your Fabric Space's data is stored in the persistent-data/spacename directory.
+The respective space's directory will contain data if you create multiple spaces.

-3. Running on Microsoft Windows
+5. Running on Microsoft Windows
    - You need to use a Windows Subsystem for Linux (WSL) and a Linux distribution-mounted file system for the installation to avoid slow performance issues.
 Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Docker-Compose-Installation.html">Docker and Docker Compose Installation</a> topic.